Introduction

 phr: 0.97- For a

-lognormaldistribution, you must specifymuandsd(mean and standard deviation on the log scale).
+lognormaldistribution,muandsd(mean and standard deviation on the log scale) must be specified.

 Specifying Subgroup Parameters